Last updated: 2026-04-20

 Well into the generation cycle — most design and manufacturing issues should be resolved by now.

-A pre-purchase inspection is recommended for used examples, with particular attention to engine (18).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to engine (18).
+An extended warranty is worth pricing out.

 Pros